COMMODITIES-Oil, wheat, nickel storm higher on fears of supply chaos

 Spot gold XAU= hit $2,002.40, its highest since August 2020.

-Industrial metals also lurched higher, led by nickel, which surged more than 30% as global supply chains tried to price in the possible absence of supplies from Russia, the third largest nickel producer.
+Industrial metals also lurched higher, led by nickel, which surged 76% to a 15-year peak of $51,000 a tonne as global supply chains tried to price in the possible absence of supplies from Russia, the third largest nickel producer.
 MET/L

+At one point, it gave up $6,500 of the gains in less than half an hour, but then rebounded.

-Russia accounts for 7% of global nickel mine production and 6% of the world's aluminium output.
+Russia accounts for 10% of global nickel supply and 6% of the world's aluminium output.

+Both copper and aluminium touched record peaks, but later turned tail and went into the red.

 Chinese ferrous futures also gained ground, with iron ore hitting a six-month high after a downbeat economic forecast over the weekend lifted expectations for more infrastructure spending in the world's second largest economy.